Structuring a Trust Fund for Your Children or Grandchildren

 For instance, did you know you can establish a trust to take care of your pet for their lifetime should you predecease them?
 As reported by attorney Daniel McKenzie, “Karla Liebenstein, a German countess, left her entire fortune to her German Shepherd, Gunther III, valued at approximately $65 million.
 Tragically, Gunther III passed away a week later.
 However, the dog’s inheritance passed on to his son, Gunther IV; the fortune also increased in value over time to more than $373 million, making Gunther IV the richest pet in the world.”

-First, you need to be clear as to your goals for establishing this trust.
+First, you need to be clear as to your goals for establishing this trust for your children.

 Some goals that I have heard are: